oobabooga/text-generation-webui-extensions/README.md

 A simple implementation of Suno-AI's Bark Text-To-Speech with implicit multi-language and simple sound effect support.

-The owner of the orignial extension has not had the time to maintain it.
+The owner of the original extension has not had the time to maintain it.
 I have forked it to make it compatible with the current state of Oobabooga's textgen-webui and have improved/modified the text output that the AI reads to prevent errors with special character recognition.

 https://github.com/RandomInternetPreson/text-generation-webui-barktts